IrisLiu-00/dndnotes/_notes/Standalone/Lost Continent.md

 - WWI era tech, stops working close to the anomaly.
 Ppl use swords and horses and magic
 - Ppl at the station divided into research, security/military, services (food, comms).
 PCs pick a role
 - A failed, covered up expedition decades ago. government conspiracies
+- ruins of an old kingdom. a spirit of the island? source of magic, protects it?
+- monsters are humans corrupted from the old kingdom?

 - or a small mining space station?

 Adventures